intermine/internships/project-ideas/detailed-specs/cypress-testing.md

 with using [Docker Desktop on Windows](https://docs.docker.com/docker-for-windows/install/) for this yet, (you are welcome to give it a try) so we recommend instead using Windows Subsystem for Linux and installing docker inside your embedded Linux system.

-- Install WSL by following the Manual Installation Steps: https://docs.microsoft.com/en-us/windows/wsl/install-win10
+- Install WSL by following the Manual Installation Steps: [Install Windows Subsystem for Linux (WSL) on Windows 10 | Microsoft Docs](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 - When selecting the Linux distro we recommend Ubuntu (use version 18.04 LTS if asked)

 Once you have installed WSL and a Linux distro, you should have a terminal window where you can enter commands.
 Try typing `uname`